pretoriusdre/resume/README.md

     2. Navigate to `Settings` > `Pages`.
     3. Enable GitHub Pages.
     4. Under "Source," ensure it is set to GitHub Actions.
 The associated settings for this are in `./.github/workflows/gh-pages.yml`
-    5. If you have a custom domain, you can enter this information here.
+    5. If you would like to set up a custom domain, you should enter this information here.
-    6. Note down the public url you are using, you will need to update this in the repository.

 6. **Test out the resume on the local webserver**